clusterio/clusterio/README.md

 [1.2.x branch](https://github.com/clusterio/factorioClusterio/tree/1.2.x) or
 [latest stable release](https://github.com/clusterio/factorioClusterio/releases/latest).

+Installation instructions bellow are for stable release - if you need a development version - just drop `-b 1.2.x` from clone command and `--only=production` from the `npm install` command.

 ### Ways to support me/the project:

 * Contribute with code/documentation.
 Always nice to move the project forward